 Welcome to our twentieth annual winter solstice celebration!
 Seven Times Salt usually focuses on early music of Europe, but every December we take the opportunity to roam through the centuries and perform music of varied places and times including the modern day.
 Guests joining us for the first time may recognize a song or two, but will more likely hear wonderful seasonal tunes never encountered before.
 Friends of solstices past will hear old favorites as well as a few forgotten treasures from the last 20 years.
-We hope our music brings light into this time of year as we enjoy the Sun's return.
+We hope our music brings light into this time of year as we await the Sun's return.

 We begin in 16th-c.
-France with Joseph est bien marié, the time-honored story of a carpenter, a maid, and...a set of bagpipes.
+France with Joseph est bien marié, the time-honored story of a carpenter, a maid, and ... a set of bagpipes.
 This song opened our first solstice concert back in 2003, and we have reworked it into a special version with "more bagpipes," as our friend Kyle is wont to cheer.
 The Night Watch and As it fell on a holie eve are found in Holborne's Pavans, Galliards and Almains of 1599.
 A lutenist and Gentleman Usher to Elizabeth I, he composed numerous works for instrumental consort.
 These tunes may or may not have been intended for holiday use, but their titles suit the occasion.
 Facing the north wind, we perform Rorate coeli desuper by Scottish diplomat William Dunbar.
 His poem's first line ("drop down, ye heavens") comes from the Advent liturgy.
 Dunbar was a diverse and prolific author who produced works from hymns to satire, serene elegy to obscene comedy, with ease.
 His text is set to the tune "Strily Vale" attributed to 18th-c. composer James Oswald, and this year Dan arranged it anew, pairing it with another 18th-c. tune, "My Ain Kind Dearie."

-In December 1927, Peter Warlock and his poet-friend Bruce Blunt, hoping "to get suitably drunk at Christmas," entered a piece in The Telegraph's carol competition.
-Blunt thought of the words of Bethlehem Down on a stretch of moonlit path between two pubs in Hampshire and sent the poem to Warlock who promptly composed the music.
-Their gorgeous, haunting carol won and was printed on Christmas Eve (in Renaissance notation, no less), and the pair enjoyed an "immortal carouse."
-Next we present two British folk songs, one ancient and one new.
+Next we head south for two folk songs, one ancient and one new.
 The Gower Wassail comes from the ancient wassailing tradition in Gower in the south of Wales.
 Our version is inspired by famed folk rock band Steeleye Span, who recorded it in 1971.
 Unlike some cheerful wassails, Gower has a slightly darker feel and a wonderful verse that reflects the pagan practices of ancient Britain and perfectly suits the winter solstice: "We know by the moon that we are not too soon..."
 The Halsway Carol began as the "Halsway Schottische," written in 2010 by English hurdy-gurdy player Nigel Eaton.
 It refers to Halsway Manor in England, a centre for the folk arts housed in a 15th-c. home, which offers courses in traditional music, dance, song, and storytelling to people of all ages.
-Nigel's friend Iain Frisk wrote words for the tune the following year, and we are so glad to have discovered this beautiful solstice song.
 We follow it with the wonderful tune "Tom Kruskal's" by New England musicians Emily Troll and Amelia Mason.